 To put some money aside before leaving, it’s a good idea to start saving several months in advance.
 One of the best ways to save money is to go back and live with your parents.
 This is never easy, especially after experiencing independence, but you will save a considerable amount of money.
 Indeed, no rent, bills or shopping to pay.
 You may also need to become reasonable about going out and shopping.
 Finding a job will also definitely help you to save!
 So if you add up all those tips, you can manage to save quite a lot to be confortable once in Australia.

 Look for scholarships offered by Australian universities, government programs, and private organizations.
 Many scholarships are available for international students based on academic excellence, field of study, or country of origin.
 These scholarships can be merit-based, need-based, or a combination of both.
 The scholarships may cover tuition fees, living expenses, and travel expenses.
-There is a wide range of scholarships available for everyone.
-Research and apply for scholarships well in advance of your intended start date.
-Here are some ideas:

-Australian Scholarships and fellowships
+Government Scholarships and Fellowships

 Those scholarships are mainly for postgraduate-level study and research.
 If you are looking to gain funding for a master or PhD program, you should apply for the Endeavour Postgraduate Scholarship.

-It is recommended to apply early for all Australian scholarships.
+It is recommended to apply early for all scholarships.
 Usually applications for funding open in April of each year.

 Home government funding